-In-Class Rewards Systems (Prep, Senior, Sixth): Individual teachers are encouraged to develop systems which they know will be effective in rewarding and encouraging positive behaviour of pupils in their lessons or form classes.
+In-Class Rewards Systems (Prep, Senior, Sixth, Tooting): Individual teachers are encouraged to develop systems which they know will be effective in rewarding and encouraging positive behaviour of pupils in their lessons or form classes.
 These are usually discussed with senior staff and/or therapists before being implemented.
+A custom award is being designed.